austinsims/test-data-generator/README.md

 # test-data-generator

 A simple in-browser app to convert CSV data to an array of C# class instances.
 Useful for generating code for unit tests.
 Will produce syntactically correct literals for C# data types including bool, int, float, DateTime, and string.
 Additionally, any empty cells in the CSV data imply nulls in the object initializers.
+[Give it a try!](http://austinsims.github.io/test-data-generator)

 Input:
 ```